-Locate tax returns and financial statements
+Gather tax returns and financial statements

-Along with other important documents mentioned earlier, you should locate federal and state (if applicable) tax returns for the three years prior to the decedent's death.
-Plus, keep at least three months' worth of bank and brokerage account statements on file.
+Along with other important documents mentioned earlier, you should gather the applicable federal and state tax returns for the three years prior to the decedent's death.
+Also, keep at least three months' worth of bank and brokerage account statements on file.

-Note: It's very important that you keep bank and brokerage statements for the month the decedent passed away and the prior month for future reference.
+Note: It's important that you keep bank and brokerage statements for the month the decedent passed away and the prior month for future reference.